working-group-two/engineering-blog/pages/our-interview-process.md

 You can find a description of each step in our process below, including why we do it, what we would like to find out, and some tips on how you might want to show off your skills during each step.

-For each step in the process you can decide if you want to do it on the phone, in a video conference, or face to face.
+For most steps in the process you can decide if you want to do it on the phone, in a video conference, or face to face.
 We will cover all your travel expenses.

 <img src="/img/illustrations/our-interview-process.png" alt="Decorative illustration">